 Lac La Biche Mission

-Lac La Biche County’s other urban centre, the hamlet of Plamondon, boasts proud francophone heritage.
-The hamlet is one of only four places in Alberta that are officially recognized as bilingual.
-The Plamondon Museum takes visitors back to the hamlet's early days, when a group of French-speaking pioneers led by Joseph Plamondon relocated from Michigan in the early 1900s.
+The hamlet of Plamondon is one of the few places in Alberta that are officially recognized as bilingual, and residents are proud of their heritage.
+Plamondon's francophone vibes, cultural mélange and homegrown fondness for the arts give the locale a unique identity.
+The Plamondon Museum takes visitors back to the hamlet's early days, when pioneers led by Joseph Plamondon came to start new lives in the Lakeland.